raycast/extensions/extensions/pipe-commands/README.md

 The Pipe command syntax is very similar to the [script command syntax](https://github.com/raycast/script-commands/blob/master/README.md), with some caveats:

-- The icon field only accepts Raycast API Icons (ex: `Globe`, `Trash`...) instead of emoji and images paths.
-- the argument1 only accepts `type` and percentEncoded fields
 - The mode field only accept the following options:
   | option    | description                                                  |
   | --------- | ------------------------------------------------------------ |